MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/index.md

 ## Training and access:

+**MIT Winter Break Closing:** The Breakerspace lab and lounge will be closed from December 23, 2023 through January 1, 2023.

 **Hours:** The lounge is open 8 AM to midnight, seven days/week once you request access and agree to lounge policies.
 The lab is open 10 AM to 10 PM weekdays, and 12 PM to 5 PM weekends for trained users.

 **Open to All Undergraduates:** Regardless of your major or interests, Breakerspace welcomes all MIT undergraduates.
 Whether you’re a biologist, philosopher, or an economics major, satisfy your curiosity about the materials that make up the world—or just come in, make an espresso, and relax.

 **Get Trained in Minutes:** User-friendly equipment ensures a low barrier to entry, making it easy for you to experiment and learn.
-[Sign up for training](https://docs.google.com/forms/d/e/1FAIpQLSfGpHiCqJ7jDvFa4AS-0jc4W5ePdHFoJUQFwze9eZ7DeGY2iQ/viewform?usp=sf_link).
-Plan to spend about 30 minutes in the lab for an initial overview, plus training on one instrument.
-Once you have access, talk to one of our lab assistants to arrange a time to train on additional instruments, as needed.
+Our group training sessions have concluded for the Fall 2023 semester.
+[Submit your contact information here](https://docs.google.com/forms/d/e/1FAIpQLSfGpHiCqJ7jDvFa4AS-0jc4W5ePdHFoJUQFwze9eZ7DeGY2iQ/viewform?usp=sf_link) and we will notify you once new training signups open in January 2024.

 <iframe src="https://calendar.google.com/calendar/embed?height=375&wkst=1&bgcolor=%23ffffff&ctz=America%2FNew_York&showTitle=0&showDate=0&showPrint=0&showTabs=0&showCalendars=0&mode=WEEK&showNav=0&showTz=0&src=Y182NzI0ZDczZThhMWM2MDQ0MTY0NTUxMWUxMGVhMzM3OTYxMWNlMThjYjQ2ZDczOWE1ZjExNGIwYTZiMGIyNjY1QGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23039BE5" style="border:solid 1px #777" width="500" height="375" frameborder="0" scrolling="no"></iframe>